dkandalov/slides-presenter/readme.md

 This is a plugin to show slides and code examples directly from IntelliJ IDEs.

 ## Why?
-It can be useful if large part of your presentation is based on code examples, so instead of pasting code into Keynote or PowerPoint slides you can show both slides and code in IDE.
+It can be useful if large part of your presentation is based on code examples, so instead of copy-pasting code into Keynote or PowerPoint slides you can show both slides and code in IDE.

  - Code examples stay up-to-date.
  - You can run and modify code examples live to show how they work.